lukereding/book_notes/notes_noise.md

 - social influences can cause a lot of noise across groups
   - overall, social influences are bad and decrease the diversity of thought, and magnify order effects / first mover advantage
   - 'information cascades' and bandwagon effects
-- interesting finding: training a model to capture an individual's judgements leads to more accurate predictions than those from the person whose data was used to train the model
+- interesting finding: training a model to capture an individual's judgments leads to more accurate predictions than those from the person whose data was used to train the model
-  - if you think about this for a second, it makes sense: the model will never be noisy: it will always give the same prediction / judgment given the same inputs, which isn't always true for humans, i.e., a human will be noiser, and this will decrease accuracy
+  - if you think about this for a second, it makes sense: the model will never be noisy: it will always give the same prediction / judgment given the same inputs, which isn't always true for humans, i.e., a human will be noisier, and this will decrease accuracy
   - simple models are often more predictive than people in part because they shrink noise to 0, which improve MSE
 - i don't believe some of their rosy claims about bias, e.g., page 132. at the very least it undermines an important topic and is overly simplistic
 - we feel confident in a judgement when